epfl-cs358/2024fa-picomouse/README.md

   ![Wheels](images/to/logo.png)

 ### Assembling the Mouse:
-  The whole mouse can be build with bolts and screws but threaded insert can also be used. \
+  The whole mouse can be build with bolts and screws but threaded insert can be used to disassemble the mouse easily.

   1.Place the motors and fix them with the motors holder:
   ![Motor holder](images/to/logo.png)